 Bengal cat Physical Traits

-Bengal cats are mostly similar to each other, although they have fur with different shades of color.
+Bengal cats are mostly similar, although they have fur with different shades of color.
 It is almost impossible to confuse a Bengal cat with any other breed.
-Their appearance is awe-inspiring as they resemble a miniature leopard living at home.
+However, their appearance is awe-inspiring as they resemble a miniature leopard living at home.

 Best Products for Bengal Cat Breed